clowdhaus/eksup/docs/process/checks.md

 **❌ Remediation required**

-There are at least 5 available IPs for the control plane to upgrade; required for cross account ENI creation.
+There are at least 2 subnets in different availability zones, each with at least 5 available IPs for the control plane to upgrade.

 #### EKS002